-Percona XtraDB Cluster (PXC) creates a different set of threads to service its operations.
-These threads are in addition to existing MySQL threads.
+Percona XtraDB Cluster creates a set of threads to service its operations, which are not related to existing MySQL threads.
 There are three main groups of threads:

-Applier threads are meant to apply write-sets that the node receives from other
+Applier threads apply write-sets that the node receives from other nodes.

-at least one wsrep applier thread exists to process the request.)
+which means at least one wsrep applier thread exists to process the request.

-Applier threads wait for an event, and once it gets the event, it applies it using the normal slave apply routine path (and relays the log info apply path with wsrep-customization).
-In short these threads are kind of similar to slave worker threads (but not exactly the same).
+Applier threads wait for an event, and once it gets the event, it applies it using normal replica apply routine path, and relays the log info apply path with wsrep-customization.
+These threads are similar to replica worker threads (but not exactly the same).

 last_left >= trx_.depends_seqno()).

-- Transactions executed in parallel can conflict and may need to rollback.
-A rollback thread helps achieve this.
+- Transactions executed in parallel can conflict and may need to roll back.

 All the transactions that need to be rolled back are added to the rollback queue, and the rollback thread is notified.
-The rollback thread will then iterate over the queue and perform rollback operations.
+The rollback thread then iterates over the queue and performs rollback operations.

 This thread is created during boot-up and used to perform auxiliary services.
 It has two main functions: